Blog/ Guest Experience

 When it’s easy, it makes it more convenient for your guests, which leads to higher satisfaction and loyalty, which are fundamental tenets of the Guest Experience Flywheel.

-Too much effort in the experience, however, creates friction, slowing down the flywheel, and the difficulty results in guest dissatisfaction and, ultimately, loss of their business.
-Customer effort and satisfaction are interconnected, as research has shown that the level of effort that customers put into interacting with the business directly impacts their loyalty — so much so that 96% of consumers have reported being disloyal to a brand if they had difficulty solving a problem.
+However, too much effort in the experience creates friction, slowing down the flywheel, and the difficulty results in guest dissatisfaction and, ultimately, loss of their business.
+Customer effort and satisfaction are interconnected, as research has shown that the level of effort customers put into interacting with the business directly impacts their loyalty — so much so that 96% of consumers have reported being disloyal to a brand if they had difficulty solving a problem.

 To find where the friction lies in the experience, measuring your Customer Effort Score (CES) can help you identify where your guests might have difficulty completing specific tasks required to visit your venue.